Bitcoin credit card

 Anyone looking for a Bitcoin credit card wants to spend their Bitcoin in everyday life – when shopping, in restaurants or online.
 Strictly speaking, however, this is almost always a Bitcoin debit card.
 A real credit card with a classic credit limit is rare in the crypto sector.
 Instead, Bitcoin is sold when making payments or deposited as collateral.

 Nevertheless, the term Bitcoin credit card has become established in German-speaking countries.
-In this article you will find out:

 - How a Bitcoin credit card works technically